 Team Sussex 2014

-After two successive years of non competes in 3 out of 4 dynamic events, the team decided to go back to basics and build a reliable car.
-The philosophy behind this was “evolution, not revolution” and so we decided to keep the fundamental framework of the car very similar to TS-13.
+After two successive years of not completing in 3 out of 4 dynamic events, the team decided to go back to basics and build a reliable car.
+The philosophy behind this was “evolution, not revolution” and so we decided to keep the fundamental framework of the car very similar to SR-13.
 This made the design process a lot faster, meaning we had time to properly test the car before the competition.
 This also gave us more time to focus on the static events, and our 29th place finish in the business presentation was our best as a team so far.

 We managed to pass scrutineering before the Saturday morning, meaning we were able to compete in all dynamic events at the competition.
 Our improved powertrain package helped us to achieve a team best of 4.5 seconds in the acceleration event; placing us in 24th position overall.
 With contributions also made in the skid pad and sprint events, we were well placed Sunday morning to try to acheive a good time in the endurance.
 Unfortunately we ended up hitting a wall on the first lap of the endurance, ruling us out of the rest of the competition.